edburns/blog-jekyll/_posts/2024-03-02-javaland-2024-picks.md

 My talk is Prepare for Jakarta EE 11.
 I am giving this talk on behalf of [Ivar Grimstad](https://twitter.com/ivar_grimstad) due to Ivar being at the very poorly scheduled, from a JavaLand attendee's perspective, [DevNexus](https://devnexus.org/).
 However, I'm well qualified to give the talk because I'm the [release co-coordinator for Jakarta EE 11](https://projects.eclipse.org/content/project-lead-election-edward-burns-jakarta-ee-platform).
 Come to this talk to hear what's new in the very soon-to-be-released Jakarta EE 11.

-If I wasn't giving a talk in this timeslot, I'd attend visit **Nürburgring Hotel Grid 1 - 3** for The (Unknown) Nifty Details of Maven Plugin Configuration by [Karl Heinz Marbaise](https://twitter.com/khmarbaise).
+If I wasn't giving a talk in this timeslot, I'd attend visit **Nürburgring Hotel Grid 1 - 3** for "The (Unknown) Nifty Details of Maven Plugin Configuration" by [Karl Heinz Marbaise](https://twitter.com/khmarbaise).
 Maven plugins are super powerful, and usable in both Maven and Gradle.
 But how much do you know about getting the most from the plugins you use?
 This talk has the answers.

 #### 13:00 - 14:30 Nürburgring Hotel Grid 4 Ist meine Java-Anwendung bereit für ide Cloud?
 Wass kann ich wie migrieren?

-I'm delighted to have the opportunity to present this session with my colleague and long time collaborator [Sandra Ahlgrimm](https://twitter.com/skriemhild).
-In this new-to-JavaLand format 80 minute session.
+I'm delighted to have the opportunity to present this session with my colleague and longtime collaborator [Sandra Ahlgrimm](https://twitter.com/skriemhild).
+In this new-to-JavaLand format 80-minute session.
 We'll cover how to get your Jakarta EE application into the cloud, on App Service, Container Apps, AKS, ARO, and VMs.

 If I wasn't giving a talk in this timeslot, I'd visit **ring°arena** to attend Der Mensch in Mittlepunkt: Moderne Developer Experience im Enterprise-Context, by [Nico Enking](https://www.f-i.de/Ueber-uns/mehralsTech/TeamFI/People-Stories/Nico-Enking) and [Jan-Christoph Schlieker](https://www.linkedin.com/in/jan-christoph-schlieker/?originalSubdomain=de).
 This session looks like it will introduce the role of a developer experience curator in the context of enterprise software development.
 This role seems like it can really help increase the success of software projects.

-Due to the 80 minute format of my session, there's time for another if you don't want to attend it.
+Due to the 80-minute format of my session, there's time for another if you don't want to attend it.
 In this case, I'd recommend Philosophy4Devs by [Rüdiger zu Dohna](https://twitter.com/ruezd).
 Do any readers remember famous fluff talker [Ted Neward](https://twitter.com/tedneward)?
 I recall Ted was very proud of his philosophy background.
 Considering how well he's done for himself, you may want to check out this talk.

 #### 15:00 - 15:40 ring°kino Pair Programming with GitHub Copilot

-[Frederieke Scheper](https://twitter.com/fbascheper) promises to show us how well GitHub Copilot delivers on the its promise to let you "focus on solving bigger problems by spending less time creating boilerplate and repetitive code."
+[Frederieke Scheper](https://twitter.com/fbascheper) promises to show us how well GitHub Copilot delivers on its promise to let you "focus on solving bigger problems by spending less time creating boilerplate and repetitive code."
 I've used it myself, and I can say it does pretty well at that, for many classes of problem.
 Also, no slides.
 Venkat style!

 #### 15:00 - 16:40 media°center Continuous Integration and Continuous Delivery (CI/CD) for Jakarta EE Applications or Nürburgring Hotel Grid 1 - 3 Going AOT: Everything you need to know about GraalVM for Java Applications